 In Year 7, the curriculum is taught in College groups.
 This ‘schools within a school’ model makes for a smooth transition from Primary by enabling the students to work with the same peers, much like at Primary.

 The embedding of the MYP allows for GCSE options to be started in Year 10.
 The curriculum offer is designed to provide a wide range of choices for students including the EBacc suite of subjects.
 The co-curriculum provides further opportunities for breadth of experience e.g. performance events are not restricted to those choosing performing arts subjects.
-By allowing students to choose 4 ‘option’ subjects we ensure the entitlement of the National Curriculum at KS4 is met.
-For 2021 only 3 options will be followed to make allowance for time lost due to closures.
+Our students study either History or Geography and a language alongside 2 further options which ensures our students study a broad and balanced curriculum.

-The taught curriculum is organised and structured into 48 lessons a fortnight.
+The taught curriculum is organised and structured into 24 lessons per week.
 Each lesson is 60 minutes long as we believe this provides adequate time to sequence learning within the lessons and across lessons.
 It allows teachers to encourage deeper thinking and understanding as a result without being rushed to a conclusion and simply learning factual information.